The electricity price in focus

 How the tariffs for the Swiss transmission grid are created

-In 2024, additional costs will be billed via Swissgrid for the first time.
-These are incurred for the measures taken by the federal government to increase the security of supply in winter.
+In 2024, additional costs were billed via Swissgrid for the first time.
+These costs are incurred for the measures taken by the federal government to increase the security of supply in winter.
+Since 2026, Swissgrid has charged additional costs not incurred by Swissgrid itself (for grid enhancements in the distribution grids and temporary state aid for the steel and aluminium industry).

-Every year, Swissgrid must announce the tariffs for the following year by the end of March.
+Swissgrid must announce the tariffs for the following year by the end of March each year.
 Therefore, tariffs are calculated on the basis of assumptions about expected costs and revenues.
 In its calculations, Swissgrid relies, among other things, on the price trends forecast for the international power markets.

 Overview of the tariffs